Julie de Cistello: Exhibitions and participation in the Parisian Salons

 She was one of the first Portuguese-Brazilian women artists to exhibit in the Parisian Salons, in 1897 with "Pietà" and 1898 with "Communiante".
 In 1900 she exhibited in the Pavilion of Portugal at the Universal Exhibition of Paris, where she lived (with the paintings "La Fin d'une ondine", "Rose de Noël", "Irène" and "L'Anniversaire").
 In 1906 at the Salon of the Union of Women Painters and Sculptors in Paris with three landscapes paintings; in 1908 at the Exhibition of the centenary of the opening of the Ports of Brazil (the paintings "Pescador (Matosinhos)", "Première étoile (Leça da Palmeira)", "Castelo do Queijo (Foz do Douro)", "Olaias in flora (Tapada da Ajuda, Lisbon)", "Temps brumeux (Margens do Seine, Paris)", "Coucher du soleil (Margens do Seine, Paris)" and "O rosário"); in 1909 at the Salon of the Société Nationale des Beaux Arts in Paris with the painting "La Réponse"; in 1910 at the Salon of the Société Nationale des Beaux Arts de Paris with "La Grand-mère" and at the Salon of the Union of Women Painters and Sculptors in Paris (with "Fleurs des Champs", "Solitude", "Coucher du soleil", "Les Capucines" and "Prêt a sortir").
-In 1912 she exhibited perhaps her best known painting, " Sous les Pommiers " (French: Under the apple trees) at the Salon of the Société Nationale des Beaux Arts in Paris, and is owned by the Musée des Beaux-Arts in Nice.
+In 1912, she exhibited perhaps her best known painting, " Sous les Pommiers " (French: Under the apple trees) at the Salon of the Société Nationale des Beaux Arts in Paris, and is owned by the Musée des Beaux-Arts in Nice.
 In 1913 she again exhibited his painting "Jeune fille, portrait" at the same Salon and joined the "Cercle des Artistes Brésiliens" in Paris.
 She exhibited at the Salon until 1924.

-The French newspaper Le Figaro regularly announced his presence at mundane events in Paris between January 1901 and June 1914, a month before the outbreak of the First World War.
+The French newspaper Le Figaro regularly announced her presence at mundane events in Paris between January 1901 and June 1914, a month before the outbreak of the First World War.
 She died in 1932 at the age of 69.